finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Purpose

 *Conditions* are logic [expressions](#expression-component) associated to a data type.
-They are predicates on attributes of objects of that type that evaluate to True or False As part of validation all the conditions are evaluated and if any evaluate to false then the validation fails.
+They are predicates on attributes of objects of that type that evaluate to True or False.
+As part of the object validation process, all the conditions are evaluated and if any evaluates to false then the validation fails.

 ### Syntax